computerrock/javascript-team-toolbox/environment-setup-guide.md

 $ brew list # lists installed packages
 ```

-TODO: list of packages we install using brew.
+TODO: update with list of packages we install using brew

 ### Install Xcode